 The upshot of that article was that the BG Signature diamond was equally as brilliant as the Hearts on Fire diamond, but costs about 40% less.

-For this review, however, I wanted a fuller truer Brian Gavin experience – as most likely a regular customer of theirs would.
+For this review, I wanted a more complete Brian Gavin experience – as most of their customers will experience it.
 So this time, I ordered a diamond mounted in one of their settings.

 In the end, I went with this diamond – a 0.62 H VS2 H&A Signature diamond mounted in this setting, a Fishtail Pave setting with the “Truth Head”.
 The setting is listed as containing only H&A ideal cut pave stones in the shank.

-As with my experience buying the loose diamond to compare with the Hearts on Fire stone, I found BGD’s customer service to be superb.
-I prepared a plethora of questions with which to bombard them and they answered calmly and knowledgeably.
+As with my experience buying the loose diamond, I found BGD’s customer service to be superb.
+I prepared a plethora of questions to bombard them with and they answered calmly and knowledgeably.